Darr3n2GG/The-Convoy/README.md

 # The Convoy

   You are the convoy commodore of the Convoy, who is tasked with escorting merchant ships.
 Your mission is simple yet challenging: reach as many checkpoints as possible and evade U-boats, which will inflict damage on the convoy.
-Godspeed
+Godspeed.